PS for .NET devs part 3: List Targets in your MSBuild file

 PowerShell Integrated Scripting environment and experimented a

-bit to see how hard it would be to list all the Target
+bit to see how hard it would be to list all the Targets in

 the MSBuild file using PowerShell.